 “At Facebook we take our responsibilities seriously,” said Kevin Chan, Facebook Canada’s head of policy, Motherboard reported.
-“We don’t want anyone to use our tools to undermine democracy,” he said, repeating Zuckerberg’s own words from September.“When you design a platform that reaches 2 billion people every month, sometimes bad things happen”
+“We don’t want anyone to use our tools to undermine democracy,” he said, repeating Zuckerberg’s own words from September.

 Some governments remain wary about Facebook’s newfound dedication.
 Laura Boldrini, the head of Italy’s lower chamber of parliament, who is leading the anti-fake news project, told The Times she was skeptical about Facebook’s commitment to combatting fake news and hate speech.